Persecution of Ahmadis: Bangladesh

 In Bangladesh, Ahmadis have been targeted by various protests and acts of violence, and fundamentalist Islamic groups have demanded that Ahmadis be officially declared kafirs (infidels).
 Some adherents of Ahmadiyya have been subject to "house arrest" and several have been killed.
 In late 2003 several large, violent marches, led by Moulana Moahmud Hossain Mumtazi, were directed to occupy an Ahmadi mosque.
 In 2004, all Ahmadiyya publications were banned.

-12 February 2019 Ahmadiyya Muslim community is attacked by Radical Islamist group in Bangladesh.
-ISIS claimed the attack.

 2023

-In March of 2023, the Ahmadiyya Muslim community's annual convention, the Jalsa Salana, in Ahmednagar and Panchagarh was attacked by anti-Ahmadi protestors in Bangladesh.
+In March 2023, the Ahmadiyya Muslim community's annual convention, the Jalsa Salana, in Ahmednagar and Panchagarh was attacked by anti-Ahmadi protestors in Bangladesh.
 The protestors, who demanded a ban on activities carried out by the community, clashed with the police and were met with rubber bullets and tear gas.
 The clash resulted in approximately 30-50 people injured as well as two deaths, as the protestors also looted several shops and around 20 homes belonging to Ahmadis, were also vandalised.
 Some journalists who attempted to report on the situation were also injured in the clash.
-Initial reports indicated that homes were not only vandalised but at least 20 to 25 were torched and the community decided to call of the event.
-A hate campaign was also being propagated in order to instigate further attacks.
+Initial reports indicated that homes were not only vandalised but at least 20 to 25 were torched and the community decided to call off the event.
+A hate campaign was also propagated in order to instigate further attacks.